ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Registration Center ID - Mandatory
    * Date - Mandatory
    * Language Code - Mandatory
-2. The record fetched are  the latest record existing on or before the date received in the input parameter
+2. The record fetched is the latest record existing on or before the date received in the input parameter
 1. If the mandatory input parameters are missing, system throws the appropriate message.
 1. Validates if the response contains the following attributes for the Registration Center ID along with values as applicable
    * Registration Center ID